managarm/managarm.github.io/_posts/2023-01-21-pthread-cancellation.markdown

 A universal goal for any hobby OS to work towards is self-hosting.
 This is also one of the goals Managarm hopes to achieve in the near future.
 Managarm is a pragmatic microkernel-based OS with fully asynchronous I/O (see our [GitHub repository](https://github.com/managarm/managarm) for more information).
 The userspace is powered using the highly portable [mlibc](https://github.com/managarm/mlibc) libc.

 We would like to be able to compile Managarm natively following the same tools we currently use for cross-compiling. ``git`` is largely used throughout the Managarm compilation and bootstrapping process.
 Managarm has a compiling ``git`` port.
 However, running almost any command hits an unimplemented mlibc function on ``pthread_setcancelstate()``.
-While this function just sets some flags for a thread, it is member of a complex pthread feature set - thread cancellation. ``git`` would maybe have worked by making ``pthread_setcancelstate()`` a no-op, however we decided to implement most of the cancellation functionality, for future ports and feature-completeness.
+While this function just sets some flags for a thread, it is a member of a complex pthread feature set - thread cancellation. ``git`` would maybe have worked by making ``pthread_setcancelstate()`` a no-op, however we decided to implement most of the cancellation functionality, for future ports and feature-completeness.
 ## Requirements

 This section summarizes the requirements and terminology for POSIX thread cancellation.
 More information can be found by reading the documentation for the respective functions in the [POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/functions/pthread_cancel.html).